 Both of the government-wide financial statements distinguish functions of the City of Carrabelle, Florida that are principally supported by taxes and intergovernmental revenues (governmental activities) from other functions that are intended to recover all or a significant portion of their costs through user fees and charges (business-type activities).
 The governmental activities of the City of Carrabelle, Florida include general government, public safety, transportation, culture and recreation and physical environment.
-The business-type activities of the City of Carrabelle, Florida include a water and sewer operation and a port and airport operation.
+The business-type activities of the City of Carrabelle, Florida include a water and sewer operation and a airport operation.

-The government-wide financial statements can be found on pages 10 - 11 of this report.
+The government-wide financial statements can be found as listed in the table of contents.